 Analysis Frameworks

-Here are four different “lenses,” or interpretation frameworks, that our team is exploring to include.
+Here are four different “lenses,” or interpretation frameworks, that our team has explored to include:

 Vaccine News Quality Framework